drmikecooke/comp_data/README.md

 > Open this page at [https://drmikecooke.github.io/comp_data/](https://drmikecooke.github.io/comp_data/)

+# Get compensation data from BME280 device on envirobit

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.